-Use an Old Linux Computer to Put your Baby to Sleep - Digital Inspiration
+Use an Old Linux Computer to Put your Baby to Sleep

 He attached a string between the tray of the CD-ROM drive and the baby seat and as the tray would open and close repeatedly, the smooth movements were enough to put his baby to sleep.
 Awesome.

-[*] you are not on on Linux, you can build a similar Baby rocker program for Windows using Autohotkey software.
+PS: You are not on Linux, you can build a similar Baby rocker program for Windows using Autohotkey software.